DELATOR: Money Laundering Detection via Multi-Task Learning on Large Transaction Graphs: Abstract

 \section{Abstract}

-Money laundering is one of the most relevant criminal activities today, due to its potential to cause massive financial losses to governments, banks, etc. We propose DELATOR, a new CAAT (computer-assisted audit technology) to detect money laundering activities based on neural network models that encode bank transfers as a large-scale temporal graph.
-In collaboration with a Brazilian bank, we design and apply an evaluation strategy to quantify DELATOR's performance on historic data comprising millions of clients.
-DELATOR outperforms an off-the-shelf solution from Amazon AWS by 18.9\% with respect to AUC.
-We conducted real experiments that led to discovery of 8 new suspicious among 100 analyzed cases, which would have been reported to the authorities under the current criteria.
+Money laundering has become one of the most relevant criminal activities in modern societies, as it causes massive financial losses for governments, banks and other institutions.
+Detecting such activities is among the top priorities when it comes to financial analysis, but current approaches are often costly and labor intensive partly due to the sheer amount of data to be analyzed.
+Hence, there is a growing need for automatic anti-money laundering systems to assist experts.
+In this work, we propose DELATOR, a novel framework for detecting money laundering activities based on graph neural networks that learn from large-scale temporal graphs.
+DELATOR provides an effective and efficient method for learning from heavily imbalanced graph data, by adapting concepts from the GraphSMOTE framework and incorporating elements of multi-task learning to obtain rich node embeddings for node classification.
+DELATOR outperforms all considered baselines, including an off-the-shelf solution from Amazon AWS by 23\% with respect to AUC-ROC.
+We also conducted real experiments that led to the discovery of 7 new suspicious cases among the 50 analyzed ones, which have been reported to the authorities.